C$^3$-Cluster Clustering Cosmology I. New constraints on the cosmic growth rate at z~0.3 from redshift-space clustering anisotropies: Modeling

+where $P_{\mathrm{m}}^{\mathrm{lin}}(k)$ is the linear power spectrum.
+The adopted biasing model has the following four parameters, besides the linear bias term, $b_1$: the second-order local and nonlocal bias parameters, $b_2$ and $b_{s^2}$, the third-order nonlocal bias parameter, $b_{3 \mathrm{nl}}$, and the constant stochasticity term, $N$.
+The latter parameter affects only the smallest comoving separations, which are not considered in our analysis.
+As we verified, its impact on the cosmological outcomes of this work is in fact negligible.
+In the local Lagrangian framework the nonlocal bias terms can be written as a function of $b_1$ as follows \citep{chan2012, saito2014}:

-The $P_{\delta\delta}(k)$, $P_{\delta\theta}(k)$ and $P_{\theta\theta}(k)$ terms in Eq.~\eqref{eq:TNS_model} are estimated in the Standard Perturbation Theory (SPT), which consists of expanding the statistics as a sum of infinite terms, corresponding to the $n$-loop corrections \citep[see e.g.][]{gilmarin2012}.
-Considering corrections up to the first loop order, the matter power spectrum can be modelled as follows:
+The $P_{\delta\delta}(k)$, $P_{\delta\theta}(k)$ and $P_{\theta\theta}(k)$ terms are estimated in the standard perturbation theory (SPT), which consists of expanding the statistics as a sum of infinite terms, corresponding to the $n$-loop corrections \citep[see e.g.][]{gilmarin2012}.
+Considering corrections up to the first loop order, the matter power spectrum can be modeled as follows: